Popular Libraries

 method the file path.

-# Set the key to store the model in Object Store for reuse across sessions. model_key = "model"
+# Set the key to store the model in the Object Store so you can use it later. model_key = "model"

 # Get the file path to correctly save and access the model in Object Store. file_name = self.object_store.get_file_path(model_key)